newtheatre/history-project/_shows/16_17/bryon_montrose.md

 ---

-Byron is a pun filled comedy story telling show with breaks for bad poetry.
+*Byron* is a pun-filled comedy story telling show with breaks for bad poetry.
 It debuted at the Nottingham Comedy Festival in November to a sellout crowd and has toured across the country.
 Think Don Juan meets Tim Vine.
 It was reviewed by Notts Comedy Review "Like a Spike Milligan novel ...
 Delightfully Different".